diegobritom/english_live_project/README.md

 - Lesson details and feedback ratings

 ### Data Consumption
-You can consume the output of this project with any BI tool, such as:
+The extracted data will be saved in a file named ef_data.csv, which can be used with any BI tool, such as:

 - **Power BI** (you can use the provided **Power BI template file** `EF Projeto.pbix` in the repository to easily consume and visualize the data)
 - **Tableau**